ArminJo/PlayRtttl/README.md

 # Revision History

+### Version 1.3.2
+- supporting direct tone output at pin 11 for ATmega328.
+Can be used with interrupt blocking libraries for NeoPixel etc.

 ### Version 1.3.1
 - defining `USE_NON_STANDARD_SERIAL_FOR_DEBUG` needs serial class for debugging purposes to be set by `setSerialForPlayRtttlDebug()`.
 - Use Print * instead of Stream *.